-Andrew Cummings, Strategic Director of Resources Tel: 01453 754115.
-Fax 01453 754936.
-Email: finance@stroud.gov.uk

-You can give your name and address if you wish.

-Do you think the Statement of Accounts is easy to read?
-Yes \(\text{No} \)

-Do you think it is informative?
-Yes \(\text{No} \)

-How could we improve the Statement of Accounts?

-• • comments in these Ac provided by Stroud l District Your nar me
+Strategic Director of Resources Email: finance@stroud.gov.uk You can give your na ame and address if you wish.
+Do you think the St atement of Accounts is easy to read?
+Yes □ No □ Do you think it is in Yes □ No □ How could we impr ove the Statement of Accounts? further comments on the services preservation in these Accounts? provided by / Stroud Dist rict Your name Your name